-Dr. Paul holds a B.A. in biology and psychology from Tulane University and an M.S. and M.D. from the Tulane University School of Medicine.
+Dr. Paul holds a Bachelor of Art in biology and psychology from Tulane University and a Master of Science and Doctor of Medicine from the Tulane University School of Medicine.

-Jane Pritchett Henderson is our senior vice president and chief financial officer.
+Jane Pritchett Henderson is our Chief Financial Officer and Senior Vice President of Corporate Development.
 She has more than 28 years of life sciences industry and banking experience and leadership.
-Prior to Voyager, Ms. Henderson served as chief financial and business officer of Kolltan Pharmaceuticals, Inc., having joined the privately held biopharmaceutical company in 2013 and leading the sale of Kolltan to Celldex Pharmaceuticals, Inc., in late 2016.
-Previously, Ms. Henderson served as vice president, business development of ISTA Pharmaceuticals, Inc., when ISTA Pharmaceuticals was acquired by Bausch + Lomb.
-Prior to ISTA Pharmaceuticals, Ms. Henderson served as chief financial officer and head of business development at Axerion Pharmaceuticals, Inc., and as chief financial officer and chief business officer of Panacos Pharmaceuticals, Inc. In addition to her industry experience, Ms. Henderson’s extensive healthcare investment banking experience includes the execution of more than 95 mergers and acquisitions, advisory and financing deals as managing director and other senior roles at HSBC Holdings plc, Canadian Imperial Bank of Commerce, Lehman Brothers and Salomon Brothers.
-Ms. Henderson currently serves on the Board of Directors of Eleven Biotherapeutics, Inc. and Ophthotech Corporation, where she also serves as Chair of the Audit Committee
+Prior to Voyager, Ms. Henderson served as Chief Financial and Business Officer of Kolltan Pharmaceuticals, Inc., having joined the privately held biopharmaceutical company in 2013 and leading the sale of Kolltan to Celldex Pharmaceuticals, Inc., in late 2016.
+Previously, Ms. Henderson served as Vice President, Business Development of ISTA Pharmaceuticals, Inc., when ISTA Pharmaceuticals was acquired by Bausch + Lomb.
+Prior to ISTA Pharmaceuticals, Ms. Henderson served as Chief Financial Officer and Head of Business Development at Axerion Pharmaceuticals, Inc., and as Chief Financial Officer and Chief Business Officer of Panacos Pharmaceuticals, Inc. In addition to her industry experience, Ms. Henderson’s extensive healthcare investment banking experience includes the execution of more than 95 mergers and acquisitions, advisory and financing deals as managing director and other senior roles at HSBC Holdings plc, Canadian Imperial Bank of Commerce, Lehman Brothers and Salomon Brothers.
+Ms. Henderson currently serves on the board of directors of Eleven Biotherapeutics, Inc. and Ophthotech Corporation, where she also serves as Chair of the Audit Committee

-Ms. Henderson holds a B.S. in psychology from Duke University.
+Ms. Henderson holds a Bachelor of Science in Psychology from Duke University.

-Dr. Ravina holds an M.D. from Johns Hopkins University School of Medicine and a master’s in clinical epidemiology and biostatistics from the University of Pennsylvania.
+Dr. Ravina holds a Doctor of Medicine from Johns Hopkins University School of Medicine and a Master of Science in clinical epidemiology and biostatistics from the University of Pennsylvania.
 He completed residency training in neurology and a fellowship in Parkinson’s disease and movement disorders at the University of Pennsylvania.

-Dr. Sah received a B.S. in biology from the Massachusetts Institute of Technology, a Ph.D. in neurobiology from Harvard University and completed her postdoctoral training at Harvard Medical School.
+Dr. Sah received a Bachelor of Science in biology from the Massachusetts Institute of Technology, a Doctor of Philosophy in neurobiology from Harvard University and completed her postdoctoral training at Harvard Medical School.

 Kathleen Hayes is our vice president of human resources.
 She has more than 25 years of experience in human resource leadership.
 Prior to Voyager, Ms. Hayes was the vice president of human resources for Insulet Corporation, where she led global initiatives focused on leadership development, culture, core values, recruiting and operations.
 Prior to Insulet, she held senior human resources roles for Outcome Sciences, PerkinElmer and Viacell.

-Ms. Hayes received her B.A. from the University of Massachusetts and her MBA from Boston University.
+Ms. Hayes received her Bachelor of Art from the University of Massachusetts and her Master of Business Administration from Boston University.

-Dr. Pietrusko holds a B.S. in biology and a Bachelor of Pharmacy degree from Rutgers University, and a Doctor of Pharmacy degree from the Philadelphia College of Pharmacy and Science.
+Dr. Pietrusko holds a Bachelor of Science in biology, a Bachelor of Pharmacy from Rutgers University, and a Doctor of Pharmacy from the Philadelphia College of Pharmacy and Science.
 He completed his residency training in hospital pharmacy at Thomas Jefferson University Hospital.